srjuchenko/HITGaming/README.md

 ## Features

-- Register and login to the app.
+- Register and log in to the app.
 - Search for games and view detailed information.
 - Explore game descriptions, trailers, and other details.
 - Show games by genre.